andrew-g-edwards/data-science-portfolio/spotify-wrapped-weekly/README.md

 # Spotify Wrapped Weekly
 As an avid music listener, why wait 12 months for Spotify Wrapped every year?
 Especially when all of your data is right there?
-This script tracks all of my listening data and provides me with my own "spotify wrapped" every single week.
+This application tracks all of my listening data and provides me with my own "spotify wrapped" every single week.

 ## Technical Skills Utilized
 - Python